jweissman/functionalism/README.md

 ## Augmentations

-Here is a full list of the super-powers `Proc` and friends will have after including this.
+Here are some of the super-powers `Proc` and friends will have after including this.

 ### Proc